NVIDIA/workbench-example-hybrid-rag/README.md

 8. Now you may query your documents!

 ## Tutorial 3: Using a Local Microservice
 Spinning up a Microservice to run locally from inside this AI Workbench Hybrid RAG project is an area of active development.
-This tutorial has been tested on 1x RTX 4090 and is currently being improved.
+This tutorial has been tested on 1x Windows RTX 4090 and 2x A6000s on Ubuntu 22.04 and is currently being improved.
 In this tutorial, you will see how to generate a model repository for the Mistral-7B-Instruct-v0.1 model and run the NIM container for that model.
-Any other choice of model will require further customization of code and scripts.
-Please see Tutorial 4 for details.
+Any other choice of model will require further customization of code and scripts; please see Tutorial 4 below for details.

 Here are some important **PREREQUISITES**:
-* This tutorial assumes you already have this Hybrid RAG project cloned to your AI Workbench.
+* This tutorial assumes you already have this Hybrid RAG project cloned to your AI Workbench and have configured the pre-defined project secrets.
 If not, please first follow the first few steps of the basic [Quickstart](#quickstart).
 * Your AI Workbench <ins>must</ins> be running with a **DOCKER** container runtime.
-Podman is currently unsupported.
+Podman is unsupported.
 * You must have access to NeMo Inference Microservice (NIMs) [Early Access Program](https://developer.nvidia.com/nemo-microservices-early-access).
 * Shut down any other processes running locally on the GPU as these may result in memory issues when running the microservice locally.